bharagha/eal-2025.2.0/libraries/dl-streamer/docs/source/dev_guide/advanced_install/advanced_install_guide_prebuilt.md

 # Ubuntu advanced installation - pre-built packages

-The easiest way to install Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework is installing it from pre-built Debian packages with one-click script.
+The easiest way to install Deep Learning Streamer Pipeline Framework is installing it from pre-built Debian packages with one-click script.
 If you would like to follow this way, please see [the installation guide](../../get_started/install/install_guide_ubuntu).